DIY Egyptian Magic Cream Recipe for Natural Beauty & Skin Care

 Stir the ingredients frequently until it turns into an off white cream.
 It is extremely important to allow the mixture to cool prior to adding the rest of the ingredients.
 Otherwise, the heat can potentially destroy the enzymes in the honey.
 In addition, it can also lead to your product separating.

-While the oil and beeswax for the DIY Egyptian Magic Cream are cooling, whisk the honey, pollen, propolis, and the reserved olive oil together in a small bowl.
+While the oil and beeswax for the DIY Egyptian Magic Cream are cooling, whisk the honey, bee pollen powder, propolis, royal jelly and the reserved olive oil together in a small bowl.
 You’ll want to whisk the ingredients really well in order to incorporate the olive oil into the honey.
 Therefore, I recommend using an electric mixer, if possible.

 Now add the honey mixture to the olive oil mixture and mix to combine.
 Mix the ingredients for several minutes to ensure the ingredients for the DIY Egyptian Magic Cream are both evenly incorporated throughout, and so that they emulsify.
 You can either use a stick blender or a wire whisk.